Greece › Mykonos › Best Towns

 Staying at Megali Ammos Beach

 Megali Ammos is the closest real beach to Mykonos Town and a good choice if you want to stay near the action without sleeping in the middle of it.
-It sits about 500 meters south of Chora, close enough to walk to the windmills, Little Venice, Fabrika bus station, restaurants, bars, and shopping, but with more space and better sea views than you get in the old town.
+It sits about 500 meters south of Chora, close enough to walk to the Windmills, Little Venice, Fabrika bus station, restaurants, bars, and shopping, but with more space and better sea views than you get in the old town.

 The beach itself is sandy, low-key, and good for a swim, especially in calm weather.
 It is not a polished beach-club scene like Platis Gialos, Psarou, or Paradise, and that is part of its appeal.
 There are fewer loungers, fewer crowds, and a more relaxed feel.
 Sunset views can be lovely, especially from the hotels and tavernas above the beach.